BeelzebubResearch/-/README.md

 4. When prompted click "add path"
 5. Follow further instructions

 The solution lies within yourselves.
 And remember to KISS (=keep it short and simple).
+Mind the natural order.

 Tip: Use previous knowledge to find the code.